1.Definitions and Interpretation of this Agreement

 13. Unfair Competition

-13.1 Where in the course of business the Client is an intermediary and introduces the Interpreter to a Third Party work-provider, the Interpreter shall not knowingly, for a period of 6 months from completion of the last Interpreting Task arising from the introduction, approach said Third Party for the purpose of soliciting work, nor work for the Third Party in any capacity involving Interpreting, without the Client’s written consent.
+13.1 Where in the course of business the Client is an intermediary and introduces the Interpreter to a Third Party work-provider, the Interpreter shall not knowingly, for a period of 6 months from completion of the last Interpreting Assignment arising from the introduction, approach said Third Party for the purpose of soliciting work, nor work for the Third Party in any capacity involving Interpreting, without the Client’s written consent.

 13.2 The restrictions in clause 13.1 shall not apply where: